Candy Dialogue Engine was first published in March 2026 and is in early release until July 2026.

 Dialogue History

 An often secondary but standard feature in dialogue systems: Candy Dialogue Engine can automatically save and display dialogue history.
-A default implementation is included, or you can create your own menus to display the history log, take advantage of our expandable functions to tailor your own text formatting, and even customize what lines and data get saved.
+A default implementation is included, or you can create your own UI to display the history log, take advantage of our expandable functions to tailor your own text formatting, and even customize what lines and data get saved.

 Player Input